 Also, translators have to be very strong writers.
 At their core, translators are creative people who create documents in another language.
 Without advanced writing skills the person reading the translation won’t be able to understand the document.

 Finally, a good translator is organized.
 They are able to juggle multiple tasks at the same time and deliver translations to many clients.
 They can focus on one translation task when they need to but also jump between languages and fields when necessary.

 How to Translate for Acutrans

 Acutrans is always looking to add translators to its team!
 Between 2014 and 2024, the translation industry will grow 29% compared to the 9% that other occupations are expected to grow within that time frame.
-By 2021, the market for translations is expected to be worth more than $55 billion.
+Presently, the size of the language industry is estimated to be roughly $50 billion.
 Across all languages, an increasing demand for documents for LEP (limited English proficiency) customers means that companies are spending more money than ever on translation.